aldehir/blog/content/posts/ut2004/dodging/index.md

 ![Edge/Level Diagram](edge-level-diagram.svg)

-The dodge detection code looks for two edge events that lead to a key release.
+The dodge detection code looks for two edge events that lead to a level event.
 This is how it infers a "double tap".

 ![Edge events for dodge](edges-for-dodge.svg)